psiphi75/SailBoatSim/README.md

 ## Writing your own AI

-The `simulator/players/` folder has the `template.js` and `RadioControl.js` JavaScript files.
+In the `simulator/players/` folder you will find different AI bots.
 You can inspect these to see how the AI should behave.
+These are:

+* psiphi.js: This a very basic JavaScript based AI bot.
+It has flaws, but **this is a good starting point.**
+* RadioControl.js: This is not AI per say, but you can hook a remote control into it, or you can connect Python to it as well.
+See the
+* Jon.Melin.js: This is based on [this paper](https://uu.diva-portal.org/smash/get/diva2:850625/FULLTEXT01.pdf) and does not work.
+* template.js: This is just how an empty AI player would look like.

 You need to write your code in the `ai()` function.
 The `ai()` should return an object like: